2017 finished 2nd best for home sales in the Walla Walla Valley.

 *WWMLS WA Data

 September’s Listings: 300*

 September’s Closings: 68*

-Closings increased 15% over the previous month and 25% over the number of homes that closed in September 2015.
+Closings fell behind the previous month’s pace by 16% and ended 29% lower than the number of sales that closed in September of last year.

-September’s Median Price: $235,000*
+September’s Median Price: $209,500*

-The median price increased 9% over the previous month and 28% over the median price for homes sold in September 2015.
+The median price was 9% lower than the previous month and was 11% lower than the median price of homes that closed in September of last year.

 Click here for September’s charts.